[Learn Korean E2] Korean Vowels! Pronunciation and Writing with Chart!

 But what are vowels and consonants?

-In English vowels are A, E, I, O, U and consonants are other sounds like K, T, S, M, and etcetera.
+In English, vowels are A, E, I, O, and U, and consonants are the other sounds, such as K, T, S, M, etcetera.

 This is like an alphabet table in English.
 There are 140 kinds of sound here.